cloudmesh-community/fa19-516-165/project/report.md

 ## Introduction

 The purpose of this project is to implement related features to simplify compute interface of Cloudmesh in RStuido.
-The project implementation includes the following clouds:
+The project implementation includes the following cloud Services:

 * Cloudmesh
 * OpenStack